crystal2108/SQLAccountingProjects/README.md

 SELECT

-[G_L Account No] = 'Review'
+[G_L Account No] = 'Review' -- Created column: G/L accounts are not assigned to subledger transactions.

+Please note that all table names have been changed and generalized to maintain confidentiality.
+Check out the link below for the full query!

-Click here to see the full query!
+Click here to see the code!
 [AutomatingReconciliations.txt](https://github.com/crystal2108/SQLAccountingProjects/files/7406206/AutomatingReconciliations.txt)